TrystanW02/Scripting-Languages/index.md

 ## *Scripting*

-_Using ping to chheck connectivity to the target system_
+_Using ping to check connectivity to the target system_

 > This program needs to be run as "administrator" or with "sudo" privileges; otherwise, it will fail